-Tarolli Area course is the first real “fruit”; of our passion for disc golf.
-A few months ago we presented our sport to Aldo Monfrini and pointed out the advantages of a fixed course for a recreational activities company like his.
-Everything went well .
-Aldo, who was already looking for eco-friendly activities for the whole family, was very open to the concept of disc golf.
-For us, we realized that we were in a perfect place to create a beautiful and exciting course for beginners and for more experienced players.
+Tarolli Area course is the first concrete outcome of our passion for disc golf.
+A few months ago we presented our sport to the facility manager – Aldo Monfrini – and pointed out how his company can benefit from a permanent course to expand his recreational activities offer.
+We can say has been a smooth process .
+Aldo, who was already looking for eco-friendly activities also for families and youths, immediatly become positive about the disc golf “concept” . and us, immediately realized that this was the perfect place to create a beautiful and exciting course for beginners and for more experienced players.

-We have stayed focused on the kind of user for the course, especially the length of the individual holes, and to the layout.
-We think that the result achieved is a balanced mix of different kinds of holes: simple, technical, open field, woods, uphill and downhill.
-From some raised tees, you can enjoy the flight of your disc towards the basket, from others you will have to thread it accurately through the oaks.
+Firstly we focused on the target user for the course, especially the length of the each hole, and to the layout.
+Resulting in a balanced mix of different kinds of holes: simple, technical, open field, woods, uphill and downhill.
+From some raised tees, you can enjoy the flight of your disc towards to the basket, from others you will have to thread it accurately through the oaks.
 “Big arms”; will find the last three holes interesting.

 DOWNLOAD HERE YOUR CADDY-BOOK – below the description hole by hole

 Hole 1: the elevation and the view from the top of a hill make this hole very picturesque.
 Although I would call it a “must-birdie” for the more experienced, there is some risk left for an OB area at the end of the slope that is just beyond the basket.
 If you go too long, it is not difficult to turn a possible 2 into a ruthless 4 on the score card.

 Hole 2: After a short uphill transfer, you reach the first hole in the woods.
 Only 52 meters slightly downhill.
 If you find the right gap between the small trunks you can easily be under the basket with the first throw.